- Table of Contents

 Ventilation Considerations

-Ensure adequate ventilation in the attic or roof cavity to prevent moisture accumulation.
-Proper airflow helps maintain the integrity of the insulation and prevents mold and mildew growth.
+Make sure there’s good ventilation in the attic or roof space to prevent moisture buildup.
+Proper airflow is key to keeping the insulation effective and stopping mold and mildew from growing.

 Vapor Barriers